 Above all else, always ensure that you take the time to inspect the vehicle inside and out, as well as head out on a full test drive.
 Often it takes getting behind the wheel to truly ascertain the performance that will be delivered.

-At Vanwise in Harlow, Maidstone, and Dunstable, we take great pride in providing our customers with used vans of the utmost quality.
+At Vanwise in Harlow and Maidstone, we take great pride in providing our customers with used vans of the utmost quality.
 Of course, you needn’t just take our word for it.
 When you pay us a visit at any of our dealerships, you have the opportunity to take a closer look at each and every vehicle, and question our staff regarding vehicle history and finance options.
 Contact us today for more details.